sydneyeriksson/LanguageLearningFrontend/README.md

 The bookshelf is divided into multiple shelves, each containing a set of books arranged creatively with varying heights and rotations, making the interface both engaging and realistic.

-This component also includes two cat characters as gifs that move periodically, enhancing the interactive experience.
+This component also includes two cat characters as gifs that move periodically, enhancing the interactive experience.</p>

 ### Words That Translate on Click
 Word translation on click allows users to toggle between the original word and its translated form,